-There’s one more option available if you want to reach subscribers with a message that doesn’t fit the timing or content rules of Facebook’s tags.
+There’s one more option available if you want to reach users with a message that doesn’t fit the timing or content rules of Facebook’s tags.
 With sponsored messaging, you can reengage users from the past who haven’t interacted with your bot recently.
 The 24-hour rule doesn’t apply to these messages, and you have the freedom to include promotional content, too.

 #5.
 Collect and handle personal user data carefully.

 - Details about what data you gather, and for what purpose

 - Information about how the data is stored